-23 Zhiyue, Bo (2010), "China's Elite Politics: Governance and Democratisation", World Scientific Press the policy through Premier Li Peng making direct linkage between the lack of economic development in Tibet including poor education, electricity, transportation and communication, per capita income with the potential for separatist activities (Pg124).

-24 There are various discourses over the policy of "Stability and Development".
-Pitman B.Potter (2011) analysed religion, superstitions and its impact on the economic development.
+Zhiyue, Bo (2010), "China's Elite Politics: Governance and Democratisation", World Scientific Press There are various discourses over the policy of "Stability and Development".
+Pitman B.Potter (2011) analysed the policy through Premier Li Peng making direct linkage between the lack of economic development in Tibet including poor education, electricity, transportation and communication, per capita income with the potential for separatist activities (Pg124).
+See Potter, B. Pitman (2011), "Law, Policy, and Practice on China's Periphery; Selective adaption and Institutional Capacity" London: Routledge Contemporary China Series.
+Whereas Robert Barnett emphasised more on the Chinese leaders linking religion, superstitions and its impact on the economic development.
 He also emphasised on the Chinese government linking religion and politics, hence one way to maintain stability in the Tibet regions was through patriotic reeducation among monks and nuns and the public denunciation of Dalai Lama.
-See Barnett, Robert (2012), "Restrictions and Their Anomalies: The Third
+See Barnett, Robert (2012), "Restrictions and Their Anomalies: The Third Forum and the Regulation of Religion in Tibet", Current Chinese Affairs, 41, 4, 45-107.